stale2000/segwit2X-support-tracking/README.md

 ### Segwit2X Supporters or Will Follow Hashpower
 These companies have either stated support for segwit2X or for following the majority of the hashpower.
 These two are grouped together because 90% of the hashpower is currently supporting segwit2X.
+- [Bitsewa](https://imgur.com/a/6Nrwx) - "we go by the rule of longest chain with the most hashpower.
+If majority successfully works on activating segwit2X, then we fully support that"
+- [Breadwallet](https://www.reddit.com/r/Bitcoin/comments/6sii2c/70_bitcoin_companies_exchange_and_wallets_that/dld38x3/) - "Breadwallet follows the majority of hashing power on the original PoW algorithm, segwit2x or no"
+- [Bitcoin.co.id](https://imgur.com/a/WtB8N) "we have not released any press release yet regarding the Segwit2x activation.
+We usually follow the majority of the hashpower"
+- [Cubits](https://imgur.com/a/qkeIz)  - "We will update our software and follow the main chain of Bitcoin."

 #### Emergent Consensus Supporters
 These are the companies that haven't explicitly stated support for segwit2X yet, but HAVE come out in favor of Emergent Consensus, some time in the past.
 This means that they are almost certainly supporters of segwit2X as well.